Learn more about share transfers

 Cancellation of the original share certificate

 If the Board approved the transfer, the transferor needs to surrender their original share certificate to the company for cancellation.
-Upon receiving the share certificate, the Board has to submit a Notice of Transfer to the Accounting and Corporate Regulatory Authority (ACRA) through online.
+Upon receiving the share certificate, the Board has to submit a Notice of Transfer to the Accounting and Corporate Regulatory Authority (ACRA) online.

 Once ACRA has updated the electronics register of members, the transfer will be effective.